M70 Sapphire Manual

 - Fill the tank with warm water, add four tablespoons liquid detergent concentrate, gently stir to thoroughly mix the detergent into the water.

 - Replace the tank onto the lid.

 - Return the tank to its place beneath the sink.

 Before you refill the tank is a perfect time to back flush.
 Over time, detergent can congeal in the components and deteriorate the performance of your Dishmaster.
 This is especially likely if your detergent to water ratio is mixed stronger than recommended or if you use a detergent with a lotion additive, or you use soap rather than detergent.
 Perform the quick back flush routine each time before refilling the tank to keep your Dishmaster in top working condition.

 - Open the mixer (main) valve to full flow.

 - Lift the wand and grip it by the handle.

 - Point the brush downward into the sink basin.

-- Rotate the diverter knob a full 120 degrees in either direction until it presses against the stop.
+- Rotate the diverter knob a full 120 degrees (1/3rd rotation) in either direction until it presses against the stop.